 The Stalls At The Ratchada Rot Fai Train Night Market

-As I said earlier, the theme of this night market is around vintage and antique style items.
+As I said earlier, the theme of the Train Night Market Ratchada Bangkok… is around vintage and antique style items.
 Yet, when we were strolling around the stalls, to us that didn’t seem evident.
 And, there were more non-vintage type products being sold.

 So, we saw many stalls selling standard clothes, shoes, accessories, and jewelry.
 As well as the touristy type Thai patterned clothes.